ajlydi/amplify-trips-planner/README.md

 Press **Enter**.
 The Amplify CLI will initialize the backend and connect the project to the cloud.
 Once complete, you will get a confirmation and the Amplify CLI will add a new file `team-provider-info.json` to the `amplify` folder, which contains the Amplify backend details.
 It will also add a new dart file `amplifyconfiguration.dart` to the `lib/` folder.
 The app will use this file to know how to reach your provisioned backend resources at runtime.

-**Step 3:** In the how-to guide, we added the following categories to the app:

-Amplify Auth: allows users to sign up, sign in, and manage their account Amplify API: allows users to create, read, update, and delete trips Amplify Storage: allows users to upload and view images in their app

-Run the following command to create the resources of the above categories in the cloud.
+**Step 3:** Run the following command to create the resources of the above categories in the cloud.

 ```
 amplify push